-Upper school meets Sunday evenings from 6-7:30 pm.
+Upper school meets Sunday evenings from 6-7:30 pm, with a communal dinner from 6-6:20 pm.
 The students enjoy learning in a relaxed atmosphere.
-Curricula includes Jewish Life Cycle, Mitzvot, Modern Jewish History, Confirmation for 10th graders, and an 11/12th grade seminars.
-Pizza is served at the beginning of each class.
+Curricula includes Mitzvot and Social Action, exploring the American Jewish Experience, Jewish Ethics, Confirmation for 10th graders, and an 11/12th grade seminars.
+8th-12th graders also have the opportunity to engage in special electives.

 The objective of the TBE Hebrew School is to educate students to participate more fully in services as well as prepare them for the B'nai Mitzvah experience.
 Students are instructed in written & spoken Hebrew language & prayers.
-Hebrew School is for students in grades 3-6 and meets once per week from 4:15 p.m. to 6:00 p.m. on Monday or Wednesday.
+Hebrew School is for students in grades 3-6 and meets once per week, either Sunday 3:00-5:00 pm or Wednesday 4:30-6:30 pm.
 Students divide into grade specific classrooms in order to study Hebrew.
 Weekly Hebrew homework assignments are an integral part of our Hebrew School program.

-Madrichim are paid classroom assistants who enrich our school by providing teachers with extra help and serving as role models for younger students.
+Madrikhim serve as classroom assistants in our preschool and elementary school classes.
+They enrich our school by providing teachers with extra help and serving as role models for younger students.
 Ninth graders can participate in monthly training sessions preparing them to work as teacher assistants or office aides in our school.
-10th-12th grade work in the Saturday Religious School classrooms and/or the Monday or Wednesday Hebrew School classrooms.
+10th-12th grade work in the Saturday Religious School classrooms and/or the Sunday or Wednesday Hebrew School classrooms.

 ADVANCED HEBREW STUDY FOR HIGH SCHOOL STUDENTS

 Keshet Ann Arbor is a program in which high school students are able to receive public school credit (through the Community Resource program) for studying Hebrew language.
 They offer four levels of instruction from beginner through advanced.
-Class focuses on reading, writing, speaking, and listening skills with emphasis on communication and every day use of Modern Hebrew.
-Click here for brochure for full details.
-Click here for registration form.
+Class focuses on reading, writing, speaking, and listening skills with emphasis on communication and everyday use of Modern Hebrew.
+For more information about Keshet, please click here.

 BAR/BAT MITZVAH TUTORING

-Approximately one year before the bar/bat mitzvah date, Cantor Lambert-Hayut will meet with the student and parents to give the student his/her portion and materials and provide information about private b’nai mitzvah tutoring.
+Approximately one year before the Bar or Bat Mitzvah date, Cantor Hayut will meet with the student and parents to give the student his/her portion and materials and provide information about private Bar or Bat Mitzvah tutoring.
 The family then contacts a tutor and sets up a schedule for tutoring.
 Over the course of study with the tutor, all students will have several appointments with Cantor Hayut and Rabbi Whinston.

 YOUTH MUSICAL PROGRAMS